Unbalanced is powered by Vocal.

 To learn more about Vocal, visit our resources.Show less

 "But in any given day, in the most mundane newspaper feature, in the most meaningless mid season game, there can be a moment of transcendence, a flash of genuine magic, which hints at all the possibilities.
-That's what keeps you engaged, keeps you in your seat." —J.R.
-Moehringer
+That's what keeps you engaged, keeps you in your seat."

 Sometimes the emotion flows over from an athlete's personal life into their game, like when quarterback Brett Favre played the day after his father passed away.
-What was expected to be an emotional game ended up being so much more than that when Favre threw for a total of 399 yards and four touchdowns, leading his team to a decisive 41-7 victory over the Oakland Raiders.
-Or more recently, San Francisco 49ers wide receiver Marquise Goodwin scored an 83-yard touchdown hours after he and his wife lost their infant son.
+What was already expected to be an emotional game ended up being so much more than that when Favre threw for a total of 399 yards and four touchdowns, leading his team to a decisive 41-7 victory over the Oakland Raiders.
+Or more recently, San Francisco 49ers wide receiver Marquise Goodwin scored an 83-yard touchdown just hours after he and his wife lost their infant son.
 These moments are expected to pull at our heart-strings and bring tears to our eyes, but it doesn't make them any less special.
 They show how one can overcome tragedy to perform at their best.

 I've spent years trying to describe my emotional attachment to the games.
 I've tried to explain why my heart races when the game is tied and there are only seconds left on the clock.
 I've tried to explain why I feel empty after my team loses.
 But after all these years (and all of the paragraphs above), I'm still struggling to explain it.
 People talk about the passion of the players.
 The hard work they've put in for years to get to this point.
 They talk about how sports brings us together, uniting us.
-They point out how the regularity of the game can calm us when we are distressed.
+They point out how the regularity of the game can calm us when our own lives are in chaos.
 They say that enjoying something as simple, and essentially meaningless in the grand scheme, can give us a break from our own personal strife.
 But I think it's something more than that.
 I think sports has a little bit of magic in all the drama that makes us believe anything is possible.

 So what happened all those years ago, after I excused myself to watch the last three outs of the NLDS?
 Wilson stood his ground, executing his pitch, and struck out Howard swinging.
 I jumped up and down, crying and laughing at the same time.
 I watched as Giants catcher Buster Posey scooped Wilson up in a bear hug (a move that would later be known as a Buster Hug).
 The players came together in an unruly and joyous heap on the mound.
 And then, I gathered myself and headed back downstairs.